-This year Council will be working with the community to better understand how we can respond to climate change at a local level, and as a region to help develop a whole-of-community place-based Climate Action Plan (CAP).
+Council has been working with the community to better understand how we can respond to climate change at a local level, and as a region to help develop a whole-of-community place-based Climate Action Plan (CAP).

 The Climate Action Plan will include actions that respond, adapt and build resilience to the changing risks impacting the community, infrastructure and the environment for the entire region.